stanjosh/bootcamp/readme.md

 1. I used a one on this line but since it's the third in an ordered list, it just used that index
    1. but sublists can
    2. be in
    3. order

-   oh, I've figured out line breaks now. two trailing spaces on the last line
+   oh, and I've figured out line breaks now. two trailing spaces on the last line
    this stays within the same paragraph

 and this breaks out, cool.

-## Next section header!
+# Next section header!
 Some links
-# Header lines are additive!
+## Header lines work like h tags in html
+### the number of # represent the subheading size

 [Inline link to google with a title](https://www.google.com "this has a title!")